 Treasure Island is friendly and unpretentious and smack in the middle of all the lights of Vegas.
 While the hotel has grown out of its Jolly Roger pirate theme slightly, the hotel and casino have solidified its landmark position on the Strip over time.
 If shows are what you’re after, grab tickets for Mystère — the longest running permanent Cirque du Soleil show in Las Vegas — which runs at TI.

-Treasure Island - TI Hotel Casino, a Radisson Hotel
+Treasure Island – Ti Las Vegas Hotel Casino, A Radisson Hotel

 Featured image courtesy of Tomasz Zajda / Fotolia